These Keto Waffles are exactly what you need for a keto breakfast treat!

 - ¼ cup water

-- 2 cups almond flour (blanched, extra-fine works best)
+- 2 cups almond flour blanched, extra-fine works best

-- 1 tsp baking soda
+- 1 teaspoon baking soda

-- ¼ tsp salt
+- ¼ teaspoon salt

-- Cooking spray, if not using a non-stick waffle iron
+- Cooking spray if not using a non-stick waffle iron

 Instructions